 #1 – What’s The Best Kind Of Soil For Hibiscus?

 The best soil to plant Hibiscus in is a light, airy soil mixture consisting mostly of non-nutritive substances such as perlite, coco coir, composted bark, and peat moss.

 Potting mix mediums provide little or no nourishment.

 Their main purpose is to keep the root system in place and moist.
 For this reason, vigilance and fertilizing should be your top priority.

-#2 – What Should Be In Hibiscus Fertilizer?
+#2 – What Combination of Nutrients Should Be In Hibiscus Fertilizer?

 Potassium is the most important nutrient for a Hibiscus plant.

 It’s fundamental in the overall functioning of every aspect of the plants’ metabolism and growth.